NDevTK/writeups/_posts/2023-08-18-extensions.md

 - CSP prevents some XSS :(
 - `MessageSender.origin` doesn't exist on Firefox so you may need to use the URL.
 - Compromised renderers that never run a content script shouldn't be able to spoof `runtime.sendMessage`.
-- WAR is initiator based its not the same as embed protection such as by using a CSP. <https://bugs.chromium.org/p/chromium/issues/detail?id=1343610#c24>
+- WAR is initiator based its not the same as embed protection such as by using a CSP <https://bugs.chromium.org/p/chromium/issues/detail?id=1343610#c24>
 - Useful website for viewing extension source code <https://robwu.nl/crxviewer/>

 For more information, check out [Deep Dive into Site Isolation (Part 2)](https://microsoftedge.github.io/edgevr/posts/deep-dive-into-site-isolation-part-2/#abusing-extensions-to-bypass-site-isolation)